 The Elevator Pitch: The Fat Stacks blogging course bundle includes several modules covering from the initial niche selection to scaling up by building a content team.

-The Cost: $499 for the first year.
-Renews at $47 (Jon will provide a discount code upon renewal time.)
+The Cost: Check current price.
+Renews at a much lower price (Jon will provide a discount code upon renewal time.)

 The Pros: The bundle is affordable, comprehensive, no BS, and highly practical.
 The course creator is someone in the trenches who practices what he preaches, and he earns a decent living from it.

-The Cons: No significant cons of note.
+The Cons: Only a minor con, but the course could be a little bit more organised.
 Some beginners may miss a strict “follow this exact path” step-by-step approach.
 However, Jon does (now) suggest an order to take the modules.

 The Bottom Line: Overall, I’m happy to recommend the Fat Stacks Blogging Course Bundle.
-At just under $500, it’s worth it.
+At the current price, it’s worth it.

 Before we get stuck in, what’s my professional background, and why am I writing this review?